 Series Matching Example

-Here’s an example where the Wavefront UI displays a message that starts like this:
+Here’s an example where you see a message below the query that starts like this:

 15 series were not included in all queries (showing up to 5):...